boozallen/sdp-docs/pages/deployment-guides/openshift/index.rst

 Overview
 --------
-When you complete this guide, you should have a functioning deployment of the SDP on Openshift that you could reasonably use on a project.
+When you complete this guide, you should have a functioning deployment of the SDP.
 This includes a Jenkins master, one or more Jenkins agents, and services used by SDP libraries, such as Sonarqube.

 This guide also covers setting up a space in Openshift that can be automatically deployed to using the "Openshift" SDP Library.
-This includes a Tiller server for deployments via Helm, different "environments" such as "Dev" and "Test"
+This includes a Tiller server for deployments via Helm, as well as separate application environments such as "Dev" and "Test"

 ----------------
 Before You Begin